greenforge-labs/codescribe/README.md

 - export a project to plaintext files that can be tracked in source control, as well as edited in other editors
 - import plaintext files back into a CODESYS project for uploading / debugging / etc
 - generate a "template" project by making a copy of the current project and deleting all exportable objects
+- update the current working project from a template by copying the template file and importing plaintext files

 ![toolbar](docs/toolbar.png)